Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **AKS access to Azure:** Azure service principal

-### Question #36
+### Question #29

 You have 50 Node.js-based projects that you scan by using WhiteSource.

 Each project includes Package.json, Package-lock.json, and Npmshrinkwrap.json files.

-You need to minimize the number of libraries reports by WhiteSource to only the libraries that you explicitly reference.
+**You need to minimize the number of libraries reports by WhiteSource to only the libraries that you explicitly reference.**

 What should you do?